Why We Sleep: Summary & Key Insights

 About the Author

 Matthew Walker is a British neuroscientist and professor of neuroscience and psychology at the University of California, Berkeley.
-He is the founder and director of the Center for Human Sleep Science and a leading researcher in the field of sleep and its impact on human health.
+He is the founder and director of the Center for Human Sleep Science and is widely recognized as a leading researcher on sleep and its effects on human health, learning, memory, and aging.
+In *Why We Sleep*, Walker draws on his academic and scientific background to translate complex sleep research into practical insights for a general audience.
+His work has helped bring sleep science into mainstream health conversations, highlighting sleep as a critical pillar of physical and mental well-being.

 Get This Summary in Your Preferred Format